Mischief Reef: Military development

 In 2014, land reclamation started inside the rims.
 The Philippines filed a diplomatic protest against China after the discovery of their reclamation activities.
 By January 2016, work was well advanced on developing a military base with a large harbour and a 2644 m runway, with the reclaimed land covering 558 ha.
 A civilian test flight to the runway was conducted by a China Southern Airlines passenger jet on 13 July 2016.

 In late 2016, photographs emerged which suggested that Mischief Reef was armed with anti-aircraft weapons and a CIWS missile-defence system.

 In early 2021, satellite imagery and third party geointelligence analysis confirmed a radome and possible antenna mount, among other construction preparations underway on Mischief Reef.

 Meiji Airport

+Mischief Community

+Mischief Community (美济社区, Měijì Shèqū) is affiliated to Nansha District, Sansha City, Hainan Province, the People's Republic of China, and is located on Mischief Reef.
+It is the southernmost settlement by the People's Republic of China.

+On December 5, 2012, the Mischief Village Committee in Nansha District, Sansha City was formally established.
+The 53 fishermen who guarded the reef became the first batch of villagers.
+The villagers' homes and village committees were located in "Qiongfuhua No. 01" in the lagoon.
+On a fishing boat.

+According to reports, the Hainan Provincial People's Government had planned to build a cement platform in Sanya.
+Once completed, it would be transported to Mischief Reef and then fixed on the atoll through pre-embedded pile foundations to form a cement platform.
+The platform is planned to have hundreds of rooms with toilets, air conditioners and special bathrooms for villagers to live in.
+The plan ended with land reclamation of Mischief Reef.

+In 2013, the Mischief Village Committee was renamed the Mischief Community Residents Committee.

+In June 2015, after the People's Republic of China completed land reclamation on Mischief Reef, it built the office building of the Mischief Community Residents Committee on the artificial island and built bungalows for villagers to live in.